theworkingcentre/win7-avoid-viruses/05-updates.rst

 Microsoft releases security updates for its products using **Microsoft Update**.
-If you purchase a Windows computer from Computer Recycling then this should be set up already [CHECK], but you can confirm this for yourself easily.
+If you purchase a Windows computer from Computer Recycling then this should be set up already, but you can confirm this for yourself easily.

 Press the Start button in the lower-left corner of your screen and